Coder731/Portfolio_Project_1/README.md

 As a secondary color combination, white and light blue were too low contrast.
 So, blue color was deepened.

+## User Experience
+### Accessibility
+High Contrast
+## Browser Compatibility
+- Box-shadow inset parameter not used, as only partially supported on Internet Explorer 9.
+- Browser Compatibility: hsl CSS property, alpha parameter: Internet Explorer Browser does not support alpha parameter in hsl hue staturation lightness property in CSS Stylesheets.

 ## Color Scheme
 - Matrix Green on Black has a contrast ratio of 10.33:1, which exceeds the 7:1 ratio specification for [W3C Web Accessibility Initiative (WAI).](https://www.w3.org/WAI/)